Jonesey13/TF-8-Player/README.md

 * 3v3 in team deathmatch

 # Installing the mod (for non-developers on Windows)
-IMPORTANT: Please backup your entire towerfall folder before following the steps below:
+IMPORTANT: Please backup your entire TowerFall folder before following the steps below:
-* Copy the contents of the Pre-Built folder into the root of the Towerfall folder.
-This includes replacing the savefile (not necessary if you already have 8 characters unlocked in-game)
+* Copy the contents of the Pre-Built folder into the root of the Towerfall folder, replacing all files when requested.
-* Merge the Content folder of this Repo with the Content folder of Towerfall (this is to install the patched levels and atlas file)
-* (Optional, Darkworld only) Do the same for the DarkWorldContent folder
+* If you do not have the DarkWorld Expansion, delete the DarkWorldContent folder.
 * Run Patcher.exe in your TowerFall folder.
 There should be no errors and the TowerFall folder should now have a new file called TowerFall8Player.exe
 * (Steam Version Only) Rename TowerFall.exe to TowerFallOrig.exe and TowerFall8Player.exe to TowerFall.exe
 * Enjoy!